HighwayFramework/Highway.Data/src/Highway.Data.ReadonlyTests/readme.md

 dotnet user-secrets set "SqlConnectionString" "Data Source=.;Initial Catalog=[DATABASE_NAME];Integrated Security=false;User ID=sa;Password=[PASSWORD]"

 You can use any valid SQL server connection string, so long as you have SA permissions to the server.

+The only configuration value used regardless of environment variable or user secret, is "SqlConnectionString."